Chapter 17 Functional Elixir

 We are looking for clauses that do more than “one thing” to split them into multiple clauses:

-• The third callback is the one we will focus on.
-It branches using the if statement, and we could describe it as “fetch and maybe place a sell order” function.
+- The second callback is the one we will focus on.
+It deals with two things, and we could describe it as a “fetch buy order and place a sell order” function.
 The “and” in the description clearly indicates that it’s really two functions glued together.
-We will split it into “fetch buy order” and “place a sell order” functions(below code replaces the 3rd handle_info/2 callback):
+We will split it into “fetch buy order” and “place a sell order” functions(below code replaces the 2nd

 # /apps/naive/lib/naive/trader.ex